This is the third in a series of posts on the Acquia Certification Exams for Drupal 8:

 This test would be good for anyone who is applying to jobs or marketing themselves as a full-stack Drupal developer. (though probably at a junior-level) You would still need a portfolio of work, of course, but the test could help demonstrate a level of mastery beyond assembling modules and copying and pasting from Stack Overflow.

-If you've never taken a Drupal certification exam from Acquia and want to prove you have the general knowledge to make a custom Drupal 8 website, this is probably the test you should start with.
+If you've never taken a Drupal certification exam and want to prove you have the general knowledge to make a custom Drupal 8 website, this is probably the test you should start with.
 If you're interested in learning more about this exam or registering to take it, you can do that at Acquia's Certified Developer Exam page.

 Next up in this series, a review of the Certified Back End Specialist exam.
-Check back in a few days for that.